10 Fall Boating Destinations: Fall Foliage Cruising

 10. Lake Norman, North Carolina

-Only about 20 miles from Charlotte, Lake Norman in North Carolina enjoys a mild climate, so the leaf transformation starts in October at the higher elevations and continues until November lower down.
+Lake Norman offers a mild climate, so the leaf transformation typically begins in October and continues into November.

-Lake Norman was created with the construction of the Ford Dam between 1959 and 1964 and is the largest man-made body of water in the state.
-Boaters of all kinds flock here to ski, fish, sail, and even catch a stand up paddleboarding yoga class.
+Lake Norman was created between 1959 and 1964 and is the largest manufactured lake in the state.
+Boaters of all kinds flock here to ski, fish, sail, and even catch a stand-up paddleboarding yoga class.

 Hoping to rent a boat near you for your fall foliage adventure?